Southeastern Pennsylvania Transportation Authority Serving Bucks, Chester, Delaware, Montgomery, and Philadelphia Counties

 Jesse was born and raised in Philadelphia and currently resides in Haddington.
 He is a recent graduate of the All-State Career Institute and has taken public speaking and writing courses at Community College of Philadelphia.
 He is interested in geography and transportation.
 Whether it's trucks, trains, planes or ships, Jesse enjoys them all.
 He is interested in roadway, port and infrastructure improvements.
 He believes that having the right tools in place will help make a quality transit network.
 Jesse joined the YAC because it provides the perfect forum to connect with others sharing an interest in transit education and improvement.

-Drequan is a senior at Science Leadership Academy (SLA).
-Freshman year at SLA was his introduction to public transportation.
-Since then, SEPTA has become his primary source of transportation for school and a variety of recreation activities.
+Drequan is a 2013 graduate of the Science Leadership Academy (SLA) in Philadelphia.
+SEPTA is his primary source of transportation for school and recreation activities.
 He joined SEPTA's Youth Advisory Council (YAC) because he had an interest in how public transportation worked and wanted others to understand the convenience and value of public transportation.
 The YAC is an opportunity to work with other young people who feel strongly about public transit.

 Gary is from Philadelphia and attending Community College of Philadelphia to pursue his interest in technology.
 He commutes to college on SEPTA and wants to promote transit use among young riders.

 Jonathan lives and breathes Philly.
 One can often find him wolfing down a cheese steak on South Street or taking in the fresh air at LOVE Park.
 He believes that the easiest way to share these Philadelphia treasures and more with the rest of the city is through SEPTA.
 As part of the YAC, Jonathan hopes to make riding SEPTA contagious.
 Jonathan is a junior Engineering student at the University of Pennsylvania.